 Get ready for sparkly microphones, bizarre outfits, more glitter than you ever thought possible, the odd pyrotechnic, wacky performances and classic bias voting (we’ve set our sights pretty low this year, cheers Brexit).
 Luckily, while the contestants are warming up their vocal chords in Kiev, we’ve got some fun Eurovision party ideas to help you celebrate in style this Saturday!

-Where: International Exhibition Centre in Kyiv, Ukraine (although unless you’re a die-hard Eurovision fan, we have a feeling you’ll be watching it from your sofa!)
+Where: Altice Arena in Lisbon, Portugal (although unless you’re a die-hard Eurovision fan, we have a feeling you’ll be watching it from your sofa!)